mehulj94/BareboneShop/README.md

 # Securing the end points
 * Access Control: Only authenticated users are able to send POST requests.
 * Restricted HTTP methods: As shown in the table above each function is restricted.
 All requests not matching the allowed methods rejects with HTTP response code 405 Method not allowed
-* Certain input validations have been implemented
+* Input validations have been implemented